arismoko/ARIS-Language/README.md

 ```

 ### Functions
 Functions in ARISL can be defined using the `func` keyword.
-If the return type is not specified, the function is compiled as `void`.
+If the return type is not specified, the function is compiled as `dynamic`.
+This means you can use return statements as you please.
 Functions can also be asynchronous using the `async` keyword.

 **Examples**:
 ```csharp